Naga shawl: Nütsah

 This Shawl which is quite similar to Nütsah is locally called Shiehtsapnie.
 The only difference is that it has cowrie shells in the form of circular and human figure.

+A Nütsah (//nə³³.tsɑʔ³³//) is a traditional shawl created and woven by Khiamniungans of Noklak district in north-eastern India.
 The Khiamniungan Naga Shawl that has circles of cowrie shells is called Shiehtsap nie.
 But the exact same shawl without cowrie shells is called Nütsah.
 The shell was attached as a symbol of feasts of merit which the owner has hosted, depicting the shining stars in the sky during a nightly raid, or the moon and thus female fertility.
 The huge stylized human figure on the Nütsah indicates the owner's accomplishment in headhunting war.
 In those days such shawls could only be worn by distinguished accomplished warriors and wealthy men in the society.
 The red square that has 9x7 red blocks depicts fierce bloody war champion and the blue lines are a symbol of peaceful dominant disposition of all mankind.